amwebexpert/idgen/README.md

 * ConcurrencyTestKt (src/test/kotlin) is a concurrency test starting 20 parallel requests: it shows that average REST call duration is around 80 ms. Any architecture or decisions changes may affect this kind of tests and give hints on impacts
 * Add exception handlers for returning right HTTP 4xx and 5xx codes.
-For instance 409 Conflict special return code for DataIntegrityViolationException (a call attempt to re-create existing namespace is just throwing exception right now)
+For instance 409 Conflict special return code for DataIntegrityViolationException (when concurrent calls try to create same namespace)
 * Add validations for the namespace (let's say we do not want weird characters)
 * It would probably be more appropriate to use POST verb and return HTTP 201 (as opposed to GET and HTTP 200)
 * My first though was to make usage of UUID (instead of long datatype) in case we would like to expose APIs like